abhinendrayadav/ProVA/data/responses.md

 ## holiday_leaves/leave_policy
 * holiday_leaves/leave_policy
   - Leave Policy shall be applicable to all regular employees on the rolls of the company including those who are out on deputation to some other organization, and on the payroll of Prolifics, Offshore.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## leave procedure
 * holiday_leaves/leave_procedure
   - You should make a leave request on Leave Management System on HR Portal only.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## lwp and lop
 * holiday_leaves/lwp_lop
   - If an employee requires leave but does not have sufficient leave balance, his/her first level manager may sanction LWP up to fourteen days.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## maternity leave
 * holiday_leaves/maternity
   - Maternity leave (ML) is applicable to all married female employees of Prolifics who have worked for a minimum of 160 days in the 12 \months immediately preceding the date of her expected delivery.
-Login to PEP portal-> Policy -> Employee Handbook to know more
+[Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## mpt
 * holiday_leaves/mtp